973.228.9898

 GLP-1 Intestine and Stomach Paralysis Complications

-The weight loss and diabetes drug lawyers here at Mazie Slater are investigating claims of serious side effects and complications in people who utilized certain glucagon-like peptide 1 (GLP-1) receptor agonist (RA) medications, for diabetes and weight loss.
+The weight loss and diabetes drug lawyers here at Mazie Slater are investigating claims of serious side effects and complications in people who utilized certain glucagon-like peptide 1 (GLP-1) receptor agonist (RA) medications for diabetes and weight loss.
 Our investigation indicates that the pharmaceutical manufacturers of these medications, including Novo Nordisk, failed to adequately warn of these severe intestinal and stomach complications that can be caused by these drugs, causing severe and permanent injuries in many people.
 Novo Nordisk is headquartered in New Jersey, where Mazie Slater is based.

 Serious side effects and complications of these weight loss and diabetic medications may include: